 Written by Gabby Borgerink

-Polycystic Ovary Syndrome (PCOS) is a metabolic condition characterized by lack of ovulation, irregular or absent periods, and high androgen levels (testosterone).
+Polycystic ovary syndrome (PCOS) is a metabolic condition characterized by lack of ovulation, irregular or absent periods, and high androgen levels (testosterone).
 PCOS affects 1 in 10 women of childbearing age.

 A lot of doctors will tell you there isn’t much you can do for your PCOS, but it does not have to be a life sentence.
 There are many ways to support your body to promote ovulation and regular cycles through nutrition and lifestyle.

-Each person is so individual and has their own journey with PCOS, but insulin resistance, inflammation, and blood sugar imbalances are a common factor in women with PCOS.
+Each person is so individual and has their own journey with PCOS, but insulin resistance, inflammation, and blood sugar imbalances are a common factor in many women with PCOS.
 If you have these characteristics with PCOS, it is super important to focus on balancing blood sugar, lowering inflammation, and finding what works for you.

 First things first let’s clear some things up.
 If you have PCOS, you don’t have to:

 - Cut out sugar, dairy, gluten, and fruit